NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 To configure your Hotspot, you will require the Helium Network application installed on a Mobile Phone, and for you to have gone through the account setup process to continue.

-> For the best results, Nebra Hotspots require some ports to be port forwarded on your network.
-Please check our [security](../security.md) and [port forwarding](../handy-guides/port-forwarding/overview.md) pages for more details.

 **Prerequisites**

 * Internet connected Nebra hotspot.